-Are you seeing pictures and videos on your Chromecast zoomed-in, displaying widescreen or cropped off?
-This article will help you troubleshoot this issue.
+Are you seeing pictures and videos on your Chromecast zoomed-in, displaying widescreen, or cropped off?
+This article will help you troubleshoot this issue and make Chromecast zoom out.

 Why is it zoomed in or cropped off?